ysantanaf/lanyon/about.md

 ![I hope you'll find this site of your interest](https://github.com/ysantanaf/ysantanaf.github.io/blob/master/diver.jpg?raw=true)

-I am PhD in Oceanography working as Research Engineer at the MEOM team ([meom]), a data-driven computational oceanography group based at the University of Grenoble-Alpes, France.
+I am PhD in Oceanography working as Research Engineer (Post-Doc) at the MEOM team ([meom]), a data-driven computational oceanography group based at the University of Grenoble-Alpes, France.
 My research line focuses on;

   - Organic carbon dynamics
   - Ocean Data Assimilation